CyrilCermak/modular_architecture_on_ios/README.md

 Especially on big project this brings lots of wins, imagine a project with hundreds of frameworks each having hundreds or even thousands of tests, which need to run before merge.
-Optimising the amount of frameworks needed to be tested on each PR at this point is cruical.
+Optimising the amount of frameworks needed to be tested on each PR at this point is crucial.

 **Framework Control And Encapsulation**